 The Bayern youngster has also made headlines in recent times by drawing interest from some of the biggest clubs in Europe.
 In early 2017, Barcelona reportedly made an offer for him, only to be met by a resounding Bavarian 'nein'.
 Real Madrid were also linked with a move for Tillman after an impressive display against Atletico in the UEFA Youth League.

 In spite of the buzz, Bayern would prefer to see their investment in the young German-American pay off in goals instead of euros.
-The U.S. national team may just get in on the action too.
+Tillman's move to Nuremberg, a club located in the state of Bavaria where he will remain close to the record champions, will be an important step in his development.